CompAndSave/hugo-decap-cas/content/posts/buy-1-get-2-free-hp-564xl-replacement-pack-of-4-high-yield-ink-cartridges-ink-fridays.md

 There's nothing scary about this Ink Fridays™ deal for Friday the 13th!
 Our special offer of the week is better than BOGO: Buy 1, Get 2 FREE HP 564XL Replacement (Pack of 4) High Yield Ink Cartridges.
 At a price of $21.80 for 12 HP 564XL replacement ink cartridges , this means you are buying each for only $1.82!

 That's quite a steal with 86% in savings, especially considering retail value is $161.94\.
 As always, we enjoy sharing exclusive deals with our amazing readers, this offer runs only on this Freaky Friday of March 13th, 2015 until midnight (PST).
-Fight off the 13th with this lucky deal [here](https://www.compandsave.com/ink-fridays).
+Fight off the 13th with this [lucky deal](https://www.compandsave.com/ink-fridays).

 [![compandsave ink fridays](/blog/images/Order-Now.png "Shop Now")](https://www.compandsave.com/ink-fridays)